McGuire Funeral Service, Inc. Is Prepared to Safely Care For Families During the COVID-19 Pandemic

 Our staff remains vigilant about cleaning our facilities and ensuring we’re all following recommended healthy habits, such as staying home when sick, washing our hands, and covering coughs and sneezes.
-The CDC and our District public health officials have offered a lot of helpful guidance for businesses on this topic, which we continue to follow, such as, “Families and clergy should limit the amount of people gathered for funeral, memorial, and vigil services to less than the posted guidelines issued by the DC Department of Health (DC Health), with social distancing best practices implemented to reduce the spread of COVID-19.”
+The CDC and our District public health officials have offered a lot of helpful guidance for businesses on this topic, which we continue to follow, such as, “Families and clergy should limit the amount of people gathered for funeral, memorial, and vigil services to less than the posted guidelines issued by the DC Department of Health (DC Health) and orders issued by the Mayor of the District of Columbia, with social distancing best practices implemented to reduce the spread of COVID-19.”

-We ask for your understanding in this matter and hope that you recognize that this order and these suggestions are for the well-being of those we serve and our staff.
+We ask for your understanding in this matter and hope that you recognize that these suggestions are for the well-being of those we serve and our staff.